-While it may be one of the world's oldest football fields, Marv Kay Stadium at Harry D. Campbell Field and the Harold M. and Patricia M. Korell Athletics Center combine to provide Colorado School of Mines football one of the best homes in NCAA Division II.
+While it may be one of the world's oldest football fields, Marv Kay Stadium at Harry D. Campbell Field and the Harold M. and Patricia M. Korell Athletics Center combine to provide Colorado School of Mines football one of the best and most modern homes in NCAA Division II.

 Built in 2014-15 on the site of Campbell Field, the $21 million project seats 4,000 fans, with a two-level home grandstand on the south side and visitor seating on the north side.
 The ground level of the Korell Athletics Center contains locker rooms for football and track & field (which competes at the adjacent Stermole Track & Field Complex), an expansive weight room, sports medicine and hydrotherapy areas, and an equipment room to handle the sports that call the Clear Creek Athletic Complex home.
 The center's second level houses football office and meeting space - including an all-team auditorium and smaller breakout rooms - to go with the concourse level of the stadium and the Blaster Room special function area.
 The stadium's third level contains press row, operations, and the president's suite.

 Home to Mines football since 1893, the site is the oldest football field west of the Mississippi River and the oldest in NCAA Division II.
 Situated along Clear Creek at 12th and Maple Streets, its original name was Athletic Park, later renamed Brooks Field along with the construction of grandstands in 1922 after Mines trustee and benefactor Ralph D. Brooks.
 In 2010, artificial turf was installed and it was named Campbell Field after benefactor Harry D. Campbell.
 The new stadium is named in honor of longtime coach and athletic director Marv Kay to recognize his decades of dedication to Mines athletics.